scalacenter/scala-3-migration-guide/README.md

 need to be [cross published](docs/cross-build.md) in order to share a common API.

 ### Forwards Compatibility
-Scala 2 can actually understand many of the new features of Scala 3 from a library as equivalent Scala 2 code.
+Scala 2 can actually understand many of the new features of Scala 3 as equivalent Scala 2 code.
 This means that using these new features in an API do not require cross publishing, such as:
   - Enums
   - Intersection types